 It doesn’t need to feature all your Group rules but adding a summary of the essential things you want people know when joining the group, such as the top three rules you’d like to encourage, and add it to the pinned ‘welcome’ post.
 You can also direct people to check out the sidebar for more information, too.

-To create a Pinned Post, just create a regular post, then after posting, select the ‘Pin Post’ option on the top right-hand corner of your post.
+To create a Pinned Post, just create a regular update, then after posting, select the ‘Pin Post’ option on the top right-hand corner of your post for it to permanently stay as the first post people see.

 Set the tone with content